lambrospetrou/aws-playground/elastic-beanstalk-zero-downtime-systemd/golang/README.md

 The systemd socket activation works perfectly, but after doing it I realized that it's hopeless since the front-end Nginx proxy gets stopped and then started again during the deployment, which makes the whole point void.

+The whole downtime by default is roughly 1 second, just restarting nginx and the server basically, so works fine for most use-cases.

 Anyway, good to keep for reference.

 ## Overview